enviodev/docs/docs/HyperIndex/Troubleshoot/common-issues.md

 ## Postgres running locally

-If Postgres is running locally on port 5432, then you can run the whole system with a different postgres port by setting the `PG_PORT` environment variable.
+If Postgres is running locally on port 5432, then you can run the whole system with a different Postgres port by setting the `PG_PORT` environment variable.
 For example, if you want to run Postgres on port 5433, then set `PG_PORT` to 5433.

-In practice this could look like this:
+In practice, this could look like this:

 ```
 ENVIO_PG_PORT=5433 envio codegen